DevSkillsHQ/transaction-management-backend-level-1/README.md

 ## Additional requirements

 - Do your best to make the [provided E2E tests](cypress/e2e/test.cy.js) pass.
-- Keep the server data in memory.
+- Keep server data in a [SQLite](https://www.sqlite.org/index.html) database.
+We want to see how you design the database schema and SQL queries.

 ## Getting started